notoriousbfg/runny/README.md

 # Runny

+Runny is a `Make` or <a href="https://github.com/casey/just">just</a> alternative.
 With runny you can keep all your project's commands in one place.

 ## Getting Started